 No unauthorized image, audio or video recording will be permitted.
 Specific permission will be granted by teachers for recording as needed to accomplish specific instructional activities.
 Use of devices in locker rooms or bathrooms is prohibited.

-Will students be able to print from their personally owned devices?
+Are students able to print from their personally owned devices?

-How will students charge personally owned devices during the day?
+How do students charge personally owned devices during the day?

-All rules and regulations set forth in School Board policy, the AUP, BYOT Parent/Student Agreement, Student Handbook and Code of Conduct and applicable local, state and federal laws and regulations will be enforced.
+All rules and regulations set forth in School Board policy, the Student Technology Acceptable/Responsible Use Policy, BYOT Parent/Student Agreement, Student Handbook and Code of Conduct and applicable local, state and federal laws and regulations will be enforced.